Brand New Aflac Dividend Raise Makes Me Quack (NYSE:AFL)

 As reported, the yield is now over 3% again as a result of this increase.
 And, this is exactly why Dividend Growth Investors like and perhaps even love this stock.
 It's got wonderful growth.
 Let me prove it to you.

-Source: FASTgraphs
+Source: FASTGraphs

 As I've highlighted, AFL's dividend has gone up and up.
 The average dividend increase over this time has been an outstanding 15%.
 Given the current environment, with dividend cuts hurting income investors especially hard, this is a dose of good news.

 I also want to point out the other column that I've highlighted.
-Namely, that this dividend is extremely well covered.
+Namely, that this dividend is extremely well-covered.
 The payout ratio - like the company - is quite conservative.
 With an S&P Credit Rating of A- there's even more reason this "duck is a swan" whereby investors can sleep-well-at-night.

 It gets even better because AFL has also been paying and growing dividends for over 35 years.
 It's a Dividend Champion with a long history of success, rewarding investors for decades.